Prevent Falls in Seniors with This Helpful Conversation Guide

 To make these sensitive conversations easier, we found a helpful free guide from the National Council on Aging and the National Alliance for Caregiving.

-The guide explains why fall prevention is such a serious issue, covers fall prevention basics, and includes a step-by-step conversation guide that helps you take action to prevent falls.
+The guide explains why fall prevention is a serious issue, covers fall prevention basics, and includes a step-by-step conversation guide to help you take action to prevent falls.

-Each year, 3 million seniors are treated in emergency rooms each year because of a fall, resulting in over 800,000 hospitalizations for resulting injuries.
+Each year, 3 million seniors are treated in emergency rooms because of a fall, resulting in over 800,000 hospitalizations for resulting injuries.

 For many older adults, a fall can cause serious injuries like hip fractures, broken bones, and head injuries.
 This significantly worsens mobility, health, independence, and well-being.